Construction Time Again: Background and recording

 In July 1983, the band moved to Hansa Studios in Berlin to mix the album.
 Lead vocalist Dave Gahan explained that, as Hansa had the only 56 track mixing desk in the world at the time, (Note: Another source reported the desk was actually a 64-track mixing desk.) "we had used so many channels on the recording that we couldn't possibly have mixed the record at the studio we recorded it [The Garden in London] – they only had a 24 track desk.
 Plus, we wanted to sample a different atmosphere.
 If you work in just the one place it can get quite boring."
 Gore, who had been engaged to his childhood sweetheart Anne Swindell while living in England, broke off the engagement shortly after moving to Berlin.
 Describing Swindell, Gore said "she had me on the reins.
-She was ridiculous - anything was perverted!
+She was ridiculous – anything was perverted!
 If I watched something on TV, and there was somebody naked, I was a pervert."
-Enjoying his newfound freedom in Berlin, Gore found a new girlfriend, a German woman named Christina Friedrich.
-Gore, Friedrich, and most of the band took to partying in the city's all-night clubs.
+Enjoying his newfound freedom in Berlin, Gore found a new girlfriend, a German woman named Christina Friederich.
+Gore, Friederich, and most of the band took to partying in the city's all-night clubs.
 Jones later said that "Everyone got the Berlin vibe and started wearing black leather, me included!"

+After the album was completed and before the tour began, Wilder joined Gahan and his girlfriend Jo Fox on a holiday in the Canary Islands while Gore stayed in Berlin to spend time with Friederich; Fletcher returned to Basildon.

+Equipment

+Besides the Synclavier, E-mu Emulator and Stellavox SP7 tape recorder, the band used an E-mu Drumulator, Roland TR-808, and a PPG Wave 2 to record the album.